Master of Biotechnology

 Work with industry on real-world problems

-Our flagship Industry Project in Biotechnology puts your skills to the test, solving a real biotechnology-related problem with one of our industry partners, which include CSL, Trajan Scientific and Sienna Cancer Diagnostics.
+Taking our Industry Project in Biotechnology will put your skills to the test, solving a real biotechnology-related problem with one of our industry partners, which include CSL, Trajan Scientific and Sienna Cancer Diagnostics.

 If you’d like to gain even more real-world experience, you can choose to complete an internship in a science or technology-related workplace for course credit.